 Built in 1923, this craftsman-style bungalow has great curb appeal, a floorplan that’s functional for entertaining and everyday life, and welcoming décor.
 But it wasn’t always this way.
 “Coming in, there was a lot I wanted to change,” says Zoe.
 “The kitchen was really unattractive and the layout was horrible.
 A massive kitchen island totally blocked the flow of traffic if people actually sat at it, which they often did because accessing the dining room required making a loop of the house.”

 There were other problems, too.
 A strange tiled sunroom took up valuable floor space upstairs.
-The master bedroom had a sink in it like it was a hotel room.
+The main bedroom had a sink in it like it was a hotel room.
 All around, the quirks of numerous owners and an ill-conceived mid-century renovation wreaked havoc on the home’s livability.
 A remodel was in the plans from the beginning, and Zoe felt it was important to handle renovation the right way this time around.

 “My mother told me that she’d seen too many of her neighbors over the years gut their homes in San Francisco, so if I knew anything at this point in the process, it was that getting the remodel right and respecting the integrity of the home’s era was crucial,” says Zoe.
 Finding a skilled local architect was the first step to the process.
 As the project grew in scope, more professionals were brought on board.
 “The architect we chose, Marty Buckenmeyer, came with the perfect balance of being practical yet not afraid to take on more ambitious ideas.
 As construction began it became obvious that we’d need to bring on an interior designer, too.
 The contractors were calling me and emailing me to make decisions on things like tile choices, cabinetry, paint, and flooring.
 I had started a Pinterest board to get some inspiration, but I was quickly becoming overwhelmed.
 The choices were unlimited and I just couldn’t see how it would all work together in my head when the current post-demolition state was just bare studs and subfloor,” says Zoe.